eddyerburgh/notes/docs/operating-systems/linux/kernel-data-structures.md

 2. Remove
 3. Value

-A hash table is one type of map, but not all maps are implemented as hash tables.
-The Linux hash table is implemented as a self-balancing binary search tree.

-The kernel provides a map data structure called idr. idr is used for mapping user-space UIDs, like POSIX timer IDs, to their associated data structures {% cite lkd -l 100 %}.
+The kernel provides a map data structure called idr. idr is used for mapping user space UIDs, like POSIX timer IDs, to their associated data structures {% cite lkd -l 100 %}.

 You can define an idr by either statically or dynamically allocating an `idr` struct, then cal `idr_init()`: